 When a beloved dog passes away, it isn’t uncommon to want to bring their body home and bury them close to where they lived, a place that was a home throughout most of their life.
 Unfortunately, burying a dog is not that simple, especially in the US.
-In this article, I will take a look at how to bury a dog legally, and how to ensure that you are following local laws when doing so.
+Most importantly, it's not even always legal.
+Let's take a look at how to bury a dog legally around where you live, and how to ensure that you are following local laws when doing so.

 Planning for the burial of a dog is an emotional process, and unless your Fido passes unexpectedly, it's best to make preparations before the time to say goodbye comes.
 Having a plan in place on how to bury a pet will make the process less overwhelming and will ensure that your dog gets the proper burial that he certainly deserves.

 Needless to say, it's absolutely devastating to lose a pet.
 As pet owners, we don't want to think about it, but it's better stay realistic and be prepared well in advance.
 The first question I'd like to ask you is this: have you thought about the legal limitations that may affect your pet's burial?
 And what about the potential health hazards?

 The process of burying a dog in itself is not complicated.
 But what many pet owners don't know is that in the US there may be laws prohibiting a burial of animals.

 However, learning how to bury a dog isn't your only choice and you can explore other options after your dog passes away.
 You'll need to do a little bit of research so you're informed about the choices that you'll have to make.
 Keep your budget in mind, and speak with your veterinarian about the different options before you make your choice.

 READ MORE: Dog Cremation Guide & How Much It Would Cost